robguilarr/adaptive_contextual_bandits_dnn/docs/posts/neural_contextual_bandits_dnn.md

 image: ./meta.jpg
 seo:
   title: 'Neural Contextual Bandits with TensorFlow: A Deep Learning Approach to In-App Purchase Recommendations'
-  description: "A practical guide to learn how to build a Neural Contextual Bandit system using TensorFlow.
+  description: "A practical guide to build and train a Neural Contextual Bandit systems using TensorFlow.
 Covering GPU preprocessing, Focal Loss, and handling reward-class imbalance for RecSys."
   type: article
 ---